Ka’hosadi Shasta Peoples of Oregon and California

 Chief John (Tecumtum) Principal chief of the Rogue River Confederacy

 But, Chief John in many accounts before and after he removed to Siletz, was a Shasta Indian primarily.
 The band he grew up in was a northern Shasta band, from his village at Deer Creek.
-The furthest north the Shasta peoples had expanded was to the creek at Ashland, Oregon.
+The furthest north the Shasta peoples had expanded was to Deer creek at Ashland, Oregon.
 John was likely from parents of several Native tribes, as it was tribal law that people must marry outside of their tribe.
 So it may be the case that his mother was Takelma or another tribe, but he centrally was Shasta.
-His kinship from other tribes would have aided his forming the confederacy.
+His kinship from other tribes would have aided the forming of the confederacy.

 Shasta Chief Sam, part of the Rogue River Confederacy

 Too often, studies of the history and cultures of tribes are separated by scholars along state boundaries, as if the action of the tribes in southern Oregon are not to be associated with what is happening in Northern California.
 But this is a fallacy when tribes are written about historically.
 The Shasta tribe claimed a vast area in southern Oregon and northern California.
 The tribes and bands in northern California were in the midst of a fight for survival a few years before the same conflict begins in southern Oregon because the California gold rush predates the Oregon gold rush by about a year.
 The tribes also communicated with each other and knew about the attacks on their people in the south and on the coast.
 As gold fever expands northwards rather quickly, a matching set of coastal towns are cropping up in California and Oregon to manage the exportation of gold and the importation of goods for gold miners and settlers.
-The events of the southern Shasta tribes had to affect the northern Shasta tribes as the tribes in the north began bracing for white people to come amongst them, and in fact, early travelers, explorers, and fur trader records suggest some conflict with the tribes when traveling through the Siskyou Mountains between Oregon and California.
+The events of the southern Shasta tribes had to affect the northern Shasta tribes as the tribes in the north began bracing for white people to come amongst them, and in fact, early travelers, explorers, and fur trader records suggest some conflict with the tribes when traveling through the Siskiyou Mountains between Oregon and California.
 The news from the south was very bad, due to the poor treatment of the tribes by miners, and so the northern tribes were likely somewhat prepared to meet these newcomers.
-The conflicts of the early settlers and explorers were so bad that General Jo Lane was prompted to write a peace treaty with the Rogue River Tribes in 1850, a treaty which becomes the first American treaty in the West.
+The conflicts of the early settlers and explorers were so bad that General Jo Lane was prompted to write a peace treaty with the Rogue River Tribes in 1850, a treaty which becomes the first United States treaty in the West.

 Sketch map of the Shasta Territories.
 David Lewis 2019